-An ageing analysis of the Group's trade receivables as at the end of each reporting period that are not impaired is as follows:
+An ageing analysis of the Group's trade receivables as at 31 March 2018 that are not impaired is as follows:

+2018 HK\$'000

-2018 HK\$'000 2017 HK\$'000 Neither past due nor impaired (note (a)) 32,976 17,302 Not more than 3 months past due (note (b)) 32,159 25,890 3 to 6 months past due (note (b)) 5,791 1,516 More than 6 months but less than a year past due (note (b)) 1,688 2,816 More than a year past due (note (b)) 1,711 74,325 47,524
+Neither past due nor impaired (note (a)) 32,976

+Not more than 3 months past due (note (b)) 32,159

+3 to 6 months past due (note (b)) 5,791

+More than 6 months but less than a year past due (note (b)) 1,688

+More than a year past due (note (b)) 1,711

+74,325

-- (a) Trade receivables that were neither past due nor impaired relate to certain customers for whom there was no recent history of default. - Trade receivables that were past due but not impaired relate to customers that have a good track record with the Group.
+- (a) Trade receivables that were neither past due nor impaired relate to certain customers for whom there was no recent history of default. - (b) Trade receivables that were past due but not impaired relate to customers that have a good track record with the Group.
 Based on past experience, the directors of the Company are of the opinion that no provision for impairment is necessary in respect of these balances as there has not been a significant change in credit quality and the balances are still considered fully recoverable.
 The Group does not hold any collateral over these balances.